JuliaPluto/static-export-template-gitlab/README.md

 ### 👉 Step 2

 From this repository, download [`.gitlab-ci.yml`](.gitlab-ci.yml) and save the file in your own repository root.
-Commit the new file to your repository.
+Commit it to your repository.

 *Note: The YAML file assumes you are using `main` as the default branch.
 Change `main` to your default branch name in line 28 and 41 if necessary.*